 I don’t have to tell you how important natural ingredients are to BIOTONE.
 The company grew out of my preference for natural ingredients applied to the skin during a massage or spa treatment, and they continue to be essential to our product family.
 At home, I’m no less passionate about the use of natural products.
 The beauty of nontoxic natural home cleaning products is their benefit to the environment as well as your health and safety.

-Since it’s almost spring when most of us participate in some kind of spring cleaning ritual, why not go natural with cleaning products, if you don’t already?
+Since it almost springs when most of us participate in some spring cleaning ritual, why not go natural with cleaning products, if you don’t already?
 Green American recommends several natural products you can use to give your spa or massage business a springtime refresh.
 You more than likely already have some if not all of them in your cabinets, if not at work, at home.
-You’ll find in most cases, these natural products do the same job as commercial cleaners.
+You’ll find in most cases; these natural products do the same job as commercial cleaners.
 Among Green American’s recommendations, my favorites include:

 Do you have any natural product cleaning tips to share?